containers/podman-desktop/website/docs/getting-started/insecure-registry.md

 6. Save and exit the file.

-7. Restart Podman via the CLI or through Podman Desktop.
+7. Restart Podman by the CLI or through Podman Desktop.

 ```sh
 $ podman machine stop